May 16, 2023

 In the meantime, Scoular plans to work with refiners in California and Wyoming.
 We’ll also partner with local grain companies to provide harvest time delivery points for local farmers.

 I look forward to talking to farmers about opportunities for growing canola.
-Please feel free to attend an upcoming meeting or sign up to receive future updates.
+Please feel free to attend an upcoming meeting or contact us for more information.
 Scoular is committed to providing the resources, reassurance, and revenue potential to help Central Plains farmers succeed.